Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 # Conclusion
 This project has deepened and consolidated my knowledge of HTML and CSS.
 I also hope that it shows that I have a good foundation in these languages.

-Having previous knowledge of coding language for analyzing data from a scientific background + basic knowledge of CSS using mostly bootstrap, I was expected to handle CSS quickly.
+Having previous knowledge of coding language for analyzing data from a scientific background + basic knowledge of CSS using mostly bootstrap, I expected to handle CSS quickly.
 However, I found that although the logic of CSS seemed easy at first, the reality of using it and controlling all the elements was quite complex.
-It requires, in my opinion, a deep attention to detail and a very good knowledge of a huge amount of CSS codes, which is good, because I know that CSS offers a lot of possibilities that I haven't explored yet and I am always eager to learn more.
+It requires, in my opinion, a deep attention to details and a very good knowledge of a huge amount of CSS codes.
+It is motivating, because I know that CSS offers a lot of possibilities that I haven't explored yet and I am always eager to learn more.

 I also found that to run the project smoothly, it is important to have a very good overview of the project before starting to code and throughout the project.
 I hope to improve the start of the next project and get a smoother evolution of the project.